OEUG99/Knowledge-Garden/logseq/version-files/base/pages/Study Guide___CompTIA Security +.md

 						- {{cloze The risk of identity theft.}}
 			- #### Strategic Risk
 				- **Strategic Risk** is the risk that an organization will become less effective in meeting its major goals and objectives as a result of the breach.
+					- An employee losing a laptop provides a strategic risk if that laptop contains the only copy of information, as this will delay development.
+It also poses a strategic risk because it gives your competitors time to make developments and get to market first.
+			-
 				-